-Our multi-day workshops insure you get ample one-on-one time with the instructors.
-Our small groups also help us build camaraderie, plus we can go places big photography tours can’t.
+My workshops insure you get ample one-on-one time, and the small group size also helps build camaraderie.
+Plus, we can go places big photography tours simply can’t.

 A “Go Happy or Go Home” Attitude

-Before and after every workshop we are scouting, scouting, scouting.
-Whether it’s to find new and exciting locations to shoot or to provide a different view of the old icons, we strive to show you the absolute best places for photography.
+I’m never content to rest on my laurels.
+Before and after every workshop, I am scouting, scouting, scouting.
+Whether it’s to find new and exciting location to shoot or to provide a different view of the old icons, I strive to show you the absolute best places for photography.

 Fully Insured and Permitted, Leave-No-Trace Advocates